c6o/docs/content/welcome/overview.md

 ### Concepts

 We strive to limit the jargon that developers have to learn in order to benefit from our tooling.
 While words like Services and Environments are commonplace, we felt it would help to clarify this terminology within the CodeZero and Kubernetes context.
-We cover various terms in the Concepts section of this documentation.
+We cover various terms in the concepts section of this documentation.

 ### Tutorials

 We have put together a [Sample Kubernetes Project](../tutorials/sample-project.md) that comprises some of the most common Microservices Patterns you would encounter in a Kubernetes cluster.
-This project is used in all of the Tutorials and Videos in this documentation.
+This project is used in all the Tutorials and Videos in this documentation.

 The Tutorials walk you through how to develop and debug the various types of services you will encounter in just about any Kubernetes application.